 Premiums are usually paid monthly, though some insurers have you pay the yearly cost upfront.
 For the most basic plans, we saw premiums as high as $15 a month and as low as $2.50 a month.
 Most, though not all, insurers offer a premium-tier option with stronger benefits and higher premiums.
 The average premium for a higher-tier plan is around $20.
 Adding a spouse or dependents to your plan makes for an average premium of $22.

-When is Open Enrollment for 2020 Vision Policies?
+When is Open Enrollment for new vision insurance plans?

 Unlike health insurance, you can enroll in most vision policies anytime during the year.
 Companies that exclusively offer vision or dental insurance allow you to enroll whenever you want.
 Some health policies include dental or vision coverage, and you must sign up for those during open enrollment.
 Open enrollment runs from Nov.
 1 to Dec.
 15 unless you’re enrolling through your employer, in which case it specifies the open enrollment period.